There are many benefits to joining a club to paddle with, especially if you are new to paddling.

 Possibly the best part about being in a club, especially ours, is the friendships we can build and the great company we can have when we paddle.
-We have members aged under 10 right up to ones who are in their 50’s and 60’s.
+We have active paddlers aged from 4 years old right up to ones who are in their 70’s.
 Our club has a pretty much equal mix of male and female paddlers who come from all walks of life and social backgrounds.
 We have coaches who are professional paddlers and others who have day time jobs but the one thing everyone involved with the club has in common is they take part voluntarily and very generously give their valuable time and skills to the club free of charge.

 The coaching in the club is free to members, the only additional charges we make over the cost of membership are to cover costs of things such as pool hire or transport costs.
 We do levy a small charge on equipment loans to non members and other groups who sometimes loan our kit from us.